AEBilgrau/GMCM/README.md

      xlab = "rank(1-P) (U133)", ylab = "rank(1-P) (Exon)")
 ```
 Here each point represent a gene.
 The genes in the lower left of the first panel and correspondingly in the upper right of the second panel are the seemingly reproducible genes.
+They have a low *p*-value and thus a high rank and *both* experiments.
 Next, we do the actual fit using the core user function `fit.meta.GMCM` with a L-BFGS-like procedure and subsequently compute the IDR values:
 ```R
 fit <- fit.meta.GMCM(uhat, init.par = c(0.5, 1, 1, 0.5),